-2020 Intentions – resolving to slow down and do less
+2020 Intentions – resolve to slow down and do less

 We live in a world that seems stuck in fast forward.
 As a culture, we’re obsessed with speed, racing against the clock to do everything faster and more efficiently.
 Even instant gratification can seem like it takes too long.
 Yet trying to keep up with the fast-paced world around us has become a losing battle – with our best attempts ending in exhaustion, resentment, and a misalignment of our priorities.
 Life moves at such a fast pace that it seems to pass us by before we can enjoy it, sabotaging not only our mental and physical health, but the very goals we sacrifice so much for.